Youth, Education, and Marginality

 Local and Global Expressions

-Kate Tilleczek holds a Canada Research Chair in Child/Youth Cultures and Transitions and is a full professor in Education/Sociology at the University of Prince Edward Island.
-She is also an adjunct health systems research scientist in the Learning Institute’s Community Health Systems Group at the Hospital for Sick Children in Toronto.
-She has decades of experience in research, policy and teaching relating to youth, education, and marginality.
+Kate Tilleczek is a Canada Research Chair in Child/Youth Cultures and Transitions as well as an associate professor in the Faculty of Education with a cross appointment to the Department of Sociology at the University of Prince Edward Island.
+She is also an adjunct health systems research scientist in the Learning Institute?s Community Health Systems Resource Group at the Hospital for Sick Children in Toronto.

-H. Bruce Ferguson is the director of the Community Health Systems Resource Group at the Hospital for Sick Children and a professor in the departments of Psychiatry and Psychology and the Dalla Lana School of Public Health at the University of Toronto.
+H. Bruce Ferguson was the founding director of the Community Health Systems Resource Group at the Hospital for Sick Children and is a professor in the departments of Psychiatry and Psychology and the Dalla Lana School of Public Health at the University of Toronto.

 By the same editor

 Hearing Voices: Qualitative Inquiry in Early Psychosis, Katherine M. Boydell and H. Bruce Ferguson, editors

 Preventing Eating-Related and Weight-Related Disorders: Collaborative Research, Advocacy, and Policy Change, Gail L. McVey, Michael P. Levine, Niva Piran, and H. Bruce Ferguson, editors